Note that you can click on each object on the map to obtain details about it.

 Trail Highlights and Developments:

-The trail elsewhere in this region utilizes CN and CP abandoned rail lines and includes several restored trestle bridges, some offering magnificent views of the rivers they cross.
+The trail in this region utilizes quite a bit of CN and CP abandoned rail lines and includes several restored trestle bridges, some offering magnificent views of the rivers they cross.
 The most spectacular, the curved Kinsol Trestle is the crowning gem of the region.
 It was built in 1921 and is the largest and highest of its kind in the Commonwealth.
 Though closed and abandoned for many years, the Trans Canada Trail Foundation and partners throughout the region came together to oversee its restoration.
 Through teamwork and sheer determination, the Kinsol Trestle was opened to the public during the summer of 2011.

 North of the trestle, the trail winds its way through Cowichan River Provincial Park.
 A favorite stop here is at the Marie Trestle with its outstanding views - you'll probably hear hoots of pleasure from people floating down the river below on inflatable tubes.
 An excellent trail map is offered by the Cowichan Valley Regional District (CVRD).
 A new rail track link was recently established by the CVRD from Cowichan Lake to Duncan in the spring of 2011.